CrateTools/Crate/README.md

 Crate Camera module would not exist in its current form without those projects.
 If you find this data useful, please consider [supporting VFXCamDB](https://vfxcamdb.com/donate/) and [supporting Matchmove machine](https://camdb.matchmovemachine.com/donate) directly.

-Any inaccuracies in Crate's database are ours, not VFXCamDB's or Matchmove Machine's; corrections are welcome via the issue tracker.

 ---